Short Sales and Bankruptcy

 If your mortgage balance is higher than the value of your home (underwater), you may be asked by the bank to try a short sale, when you try to sell your house for less than you owe.
 Before you jump into the short sale process, you should know the risks and understand the alternatives, because you do not want to be left owing a balance on your mortgage.

-At Gingold & Gingold LLC, we can offer accurate information about short sales and bankruptcy, and our Atlanta attorneys — Ira D. Gingold, who has been a bankruptcy lawyer and Court-appointed Bankruptcy Trustee since 1971, and Jamie L. Gingold, who has been practicing bankruptcy, real estate and business law since 2001 — can advise you on your options.
+At Gingold & Gingold LLC, we can offer accurate information about short sales and bankruptcy, and our Atlanta attorneys — Ira D. Gingold, who has been a bankruptcy lawyer since 1971 and Court-appointed Bankruptcy Trustee from 1971-2013, and Jamie L. Gingold, who has been practicing bankruptcy, real estate and business law since 2001 — can advise you on your options.

 Understanding the Risks and Disadvantages of the Short Sale Process